AtharvMixraw/Aarti/README.md

 - **Comprehensive Aarti Collection:** Access a wide range of popular aartis for various Hindu gods.
 - **User-Friendly Interface:** Enjoy an intuitive and easy-to-navigate interface.
 - **Offline Access:** Save your favorite aartis and access them even without an internet connection.
-- **Search Functionality:** Quickly find specific aartis with the search feature.
-- **Favorites:** Mark aartis as favorites for quick access.
-- **Audio Playback:** Listen to high-quality audio of each aarti.
 - **Lyrics Display:** Follow along with the lyrics displayed on screen.
-- **Multilingual Support:** Available in multiple languages to cater to a diverse user base.

 ## Getting Started